In the case of eBooks vs. printed books, have you ever wondered which is better? The answer may surprise you.

 Many studies confirm that reading comprehension is better with physical books than with eBooks.
 Although young people may read more quickly on an eReader, the speed and potential distractions of links, scrolling, and advertisements usually mean people remember and retain what they are reading better in physical books.
 Many readers also enjoy the touch and feel of holding and turning the pages of a book.

 Impact on the Environment

 Taking it at face value, you would think that eBooks win when it comes to the environment.
 However, evaluating the environmental impact of books and eBooks is complicated.
 For one, it depends on how many books you read on an eReader.

-Additionally, many printing companies who produce books follow “green” practices that prevent harmful chemicals or excessive amounts of waste from entering the environment.
+Additionally, many printing companies who produce books follow “green” printing practices that prevent harmful chemicals or excessive amounts of waste from entering the environment.

 Physical books can be borrowed, gifted, or sold.
 You can also borrow books easily from the library.
 Also, in the case of a book that has special value to a reader or is an antique, it can be retained for a lifetime without worrying about eReader compatibility or eBook formatting.
-Lastly, books have some decorative value as they are placed in bookshelves for later use.
+Lastly, books have some decorative value as they are placed on bookshelves for later use.

 Which Should You Use?

 There are obvious pros and cons for both eBooks vs. books, and both media are in high demand.
 Interestingly, recent articles point out that sales of both books and eBooks are increasing.

 Additionally, there are more new ways of printing and distributing books than ever before.
 Self-publishing is extremely common, and there are more niche publications than ever.